Jehoiada in the Bible

 Verse ConceptsLeaders, SpiritualSilverSpoons

-But Jehoiada grew old, and was full of days when he died; a hundred and thirty years old was he when he died.
+And Jehoiada grew old and was full of days, and he died; he was a hundred and thirty years old when he died.

 Verse ConceptsOld Age, Attainment Of

-Now after the death of Jehoiada came the princes of Judah, and bowed before the king.
-Then the king hearkened unto them.
+And after the death of Jehoiada the princes of Judah came and made obeisance to the king; then the king hearkened to them.

-And the spirit of God came upon Zechariah the son of Jehoiada the priest, who stood above the people, and said unto them, Thus says God, Why transgress you the commandments of the LORD, that you cannot prosper? because you have forsaken the LORD, he has also forsaken you.
+And the Spirit of God came upon Zechariah the son of Jehoiada the priest; and he stood up above the people and said unto them, Thus saith God: Wherefore do ye transgress the commandments of Jehovah?
+And ye cannot prosper; for ye have forsaken Jehovah, and he hath forsaken you.

 Verse ConceptsAbandonmentevil, believers' responses toImpenitence, Results OfVictory, As An Act Of GodThe Spirit Of God